Nimo

 Important points to keep in mind

-Always balance the equation before any quantitative work.
+Always balance the equation before starting calculations.

 Convert given mass to moles using moles = mass ÷ Mr.